 One of the biggest advantages of doing business in the digital era is having the ability to track and analyze your results with the help of digital analytics.
 However, digital analytics is different from simple web analytics metrics we see in Google Analytics tool.

 Web analytics is only a part of digital analytics.
 Web analytics are more on the website’s metrics while digital analytics allows you to have a more comprehensive view of your marketing strategy as a whole.
-What is working and what is not, thus giving you the chance to improve your marketing plan.
+What is working and what is not, thus giving you the chance to improve your digital marketing strategy.
 It gives you the needed vision to see where you’re going and if your efforts are paying off.
+In other words- actionable insights.
 This is a luxury that you do not enjoy with traditional marketing because there simply isn’t an option.

-Whether it’s running email marketing campaigns or just analyzing website visits, there is a vast array of information that you can decode to understand your success rate.
+Whether it’s running email marketing campaigns, Google AdWords campaigns, or just analyzing website traffic sources, there is a vast array of information that you can decode to understand your success rate.

 When it comes to building and running a successful business in any niche, there are certain elements that become more of a necessity than a mere need.
-Having a website is one of these elements because it has become an integral part of the modern day marketing ecosystem.
+Having a website is one of these elements and key data sources because it has become an integral part of the modern day marketing ecosystem.